Glomarization FAQ

 Won the lottery"I live in Canada.""I live [elsewhere]."Less privacy$1,000,000Tell the truth

 I also need to consider the relevant probabilities in the calculation, and possibly randomize a bit to keep things secret with only a little cost.
 If 99% of my days are spent on innocent things and 1% on bank robberies, I don't have to Glomarize 100% of the time to hide when I've robbed a bank, just 2% of the time, or 10% if I want to be extra safe.
-Of course, the downside here this policy does give people some evidence about how frequently I have something to hide, or at least helps them establish an upper bound.
+Of course, the downside here is that this policy does give people some evidence about how frequently I have something to hide, or at least helps them establish an upper bound.

 I'm skeptical that you actually do this as frequently as you're implying.